Sqli digital experience

 A project’s reason for being will differ from one business sector to another.
 In banking and insurance, many projects come about for external reasons, such as regulatory changes that need to be complied with.
 In industry, companies may be interested in digitising processes, from manufacturing to order and stock management, in order to pursue a cost reduction and performance improvement policy.
 By setting a valid and achievable goal, you will also be able to lastingly motivate the project team.

-What?: the project description
+What?
+The project description

 • How do you define your project?